sayze/vmel/grammar.md

 # Vmel Grammar

-The below outline the grammar rules behind vmel.
+The below outlines the grammar rules behind vmel.

 ## Assignment
-A typical *Assignment* production will consists of the below rules.
+A typical *Assignment* production will consist of the below rules.
 An assignment may either be a STRING or expression.
 Examples such as

 `$name = "Smith"`